-120 Hours - (Theory: 48hrs + Practical: 72 hrs)
+120 Hours - (Theory: 45hrs + Practical: 75 hrs)

 Module Unit Duration (Theory) in Hours Duration (Practical) in Hours Learning Objectives 1.
 Process of Management 8 12 After completion of this unit of module, the Learner will be able to understand the various processes involving in managing business.
+Further, learner will be able to learn how to plan, control and manage project.